Last Updated on 17 January 2026 by Cycloscope

 Our Flores bike trip travel journal, from Koka Beach to Moni

 We leave the lovely Koka beach, Ricky, and his great-grandfather’s horse and head to Moni.
-Getting back to the main road and were soaked in sweat already, this 1.3km must be something like a 20% gradient.
+Getting back to the main road, we were already soaked in sweat; this 1.3km must be like a 20% gradient.

 The first five kilometers on the main road are a slight downhill, then begins the ascent.
-Opening in front of our eyes a scenery of stunning valleys and jungle-covered mountains, we watch the sea appear and disappear in the distance.
+Opening before our eyes a landscape of stunning valleys and jungle-covered mountains, we watch the sea appear and disappear in the distance.

-There are many churches around, Flores people are mostly Catholics, although the ancestral religion of the island is still alive and kicking (we talk about this in our article about the Nggada village of Bena).
+There are many churches around.
+The people of Flores are mostly Catholic, although the island’s ancestral religion is still alive and kicking (we discuss this in our article about the Nggada village of Bena).

-It’s hot but there are so many rivers and waterfalls where we happily dive with all the clothes, in seek of some refreshment.
+It’s hot, but there are so many rivers and waterfalls where we happily dive with all our clothes, in search of some refreshment.

-There are no shops or restaurants along the way, after about twenty kilometers, we find a small market where they prepare instant noodles while some children harass us.
-They are chased away eventually so that the adults can start bombing us with questions.
+There are no shops or restaurants along the way.
+After about 20 kilometers, we come to a small market where they prepare instant noodles while some children harass us.
+They are eventually chased away so the adults can start bombarding us with questions.

 Everybody yells at us “buleh buleh”, which should mean white people, but in a sort of way similar to how “niggers” means black people.
-At least I believe.
-White man should be “orang putih”, but we hear it very rarely.
+At least, I believe.
+White men should be “orang putih”, but we hear it very rarely.

-We see the first bamboo houses with the large traditional thatched roofs and so many cows that look incredibly similar to fawns.
+We see the first bamboo houses with large traditional thatched roofs and so many cows that look like fawns.
 Women, but also some men, have reddish teeth and gums, when smiling at us they look a bit creepy.

-Chewing betel nuts is very common here, it’s believed to have unlimited thaumaturgic proprieties, besides the drugging effect of energy boost and sweet feeling.
+Chewing betel nuts is very common here.
+It’s believed to have unlimited thaumaturgic properties, besides the drugging effects of the energy boost and the sweet feeling.
 Apparently, though, the side effects overcome the benefits, at least according to scientific studies.

 After the lunch break, the ascent becomes more demanding, but the sky comes to our help.
-It’s the end of the rainy season and, fortunately, every afternoon the clouds come and some refreshing shower pours down.
-Cycling South East Asia during the rainy season is not bad at all!
+It’s the end of the rainy season and, fortunately, every afternoon the clouds come, and some refreshing shower pours down.
+Cycling in Southeast Asia during the rainy season is not bad at all!

 We hear local reggae music coming from the houses and see lots of people on scooters carrying guitars.
-Looks like the young generations here in Flores adopted reggae music as their new favorite style.
+Looks like the younger generation here in Flores has adopted reggae as their new favorite style.

 Arriving in Moni

 We are back at 250msl, frustrating.
-In 8 kilometers the road reaches 700msl again, then another 2 km downhill before we finally arrive in Moni, 1000msl.
+In 8 kilometers, the road reaches 700 msl again, then another 2 km downhill before we finally arrive in Moni at 1000 msl.

-Moni is the village working as a base camp to visit the Kelimuto Lakes.
-It is a small town born to welcome tourists, there are just homestay, restaurants, and a small market.
+Moni is the village that serves as a base camp for visiting the Kelimuto Lakes.
+It is a small town born to welcome tourists; there are just homestays, restaurants, and a small market.

 Kelimutu Crater Lakes